Contractor reviewing project financing on a construction site

 Invoice Factoring

-Turns your outstanding receivables into same-week cash
+Turns your outstanding receivables into cash in days.

 Working Capital

-Handles mobilization, payroll, and materials gaps BEFORE the invoice is generated
+Handles mobilization, payroll, and materials gaps BEFORE the invoice is generated.

 Real Example